karlospn/bootstrapping-azure-subscription-and-azdo-project-for-terraform/README.md

 # Resources it creates
 - A Resource Group.
 - An Storage Account to hold the Terraform State.
 - A Service Principal that will be used by Azure DevOps to deploy the infrastructure onto Azure.
-This SP will use a custom role.
+This SP uses a custom role.
 - A custom role.
   - This custom role has the same permissions as ``Contributor`` but can create role assigmnemts.
 It also have permissions to read, write and delete data on Azure Key Vault and App Configuration.
 - A Key Vault to hold the credentials of the Service Principal.